Rybeau-University/COSC428Project/README.md

 * --analysis-video: Path to the video to perform the analysis on.
 If it is not in the same folder it will need the full path.

-* --opposite-hands: A flag for if the two golfers in the clips are opposite handed.
-Will flip the frame of the analysis video to match the reference.
+* --opposite-hands: A flag for if the two golfers in the clips have opposite dominant hands.
+This will flip the frame of the analysis video to match the reference. (true/false)

 * --output: The output file name and destination.